Saga of King Harald

 heard

-they were come into the Fjords, and were waiting for a fair
+were come into the Fjords, and were waiting for a fair

 wind

-to sail northwards round Stad, Earl Hakon set out to sea
+sail northwards round Stad, Earl Hakon set out to sea

 from

-the north side of Stad, so far that his sails could not be
+north side of Stad, so far that his sails could not be

 seen

-from the land, and then sailed eastward on a line with the
+the land, and then sailed eastward on a line with the

 coast,

-and came to Denmark, from whence he sailed into the
+came to Denmark, from whence he sailed into the

 Baltic,

-and pillaged there during the summer.
+pillaged there during the summer.
+Gunhild's sons

 conducted

-their army north to Throndhjem, and remained there the
+army north to Throndhjem, and remained there the

 whole

-summer collecting the scat and duties.
+collecting the scat and duties.
+But when summer was

 advanced

-they left Sigurd Slefa and Gudron behind; and the other
+left Sigurd Slefa and Gudron behind; and the other

 brothers

-returned eastward with the levied army they had taken up
+eastward with the levied army they had taken up

 in